 By the coast, there are a wide variety of nest-makers.
-For example, puffins mostly nest underground in burrows and crevices, whereas gannets' nest right on the cliff-side, but they make hardly any nest at all!
-Seabirds often nest in places where land predators can't reach them, i.e. cliffs, so they congregate in such areas in large numbers.
-This also provides them with safety in numbers!
+For example, puffins mostly nest in burrows and crevices, whereas gannets' nest right on the cliff-side, but they make hardly any nest at all!
+Seabirds often nest in places where land predators can't reach them, i.e. cliffs.